pkutaj/curcon/readme.md

 ## next-features
 * proper browser-based UI module
+* have node running on a remote-server and call that script remotely to remove dependencies
 * there could be a possibility to point the script to the `.csv` file to iterate over and create an appended copy with the current conversion rate / result

 ## sources